Can You Mix Air and Nitrogen in Tires? Follow the Argument!

 The trend that some tire service centers have been following for a couple of years is the service of inflating tires with pure nitrogen.
 They claim it to increase the tire life and reduce corrosion but the beneficial effects are yet to be proven beyond doubt.
 The question may come into mind can you mix air and nitrogen in tires?
 Will the mixture affect the tire pressure monitoring system?
 Let’s find the answers.

 Can You Mix Air and Nitrogen in Tires?

 The air is already 78%-80% nitrogen although it has to be at least 93% in a tire to call it nitrogen-filled.
-Well, there is no risk in mixing nitrogen and air in tires.
+Normally, specialized nitrogen with a purity of 93 – 95% makes many people believe that it is better for tires than normal air.
+And “yes”, there is no risk in mixing nitrogen and air in tires.
 You can pump air in nitrogen tires and vice versa.